Divyaraj25/PaisaTrack/README.md

 - **Reporting**: Detailed transaction history with filtering and pagination
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Data Persistence**: MongoDB database for reliable data storage
+- **User Authentication**: Secure user registration and login with JWT tokens
+- **Data Isolation**: Each user has their own private data
+- **Password Recovery**: Forgot password functionality with email verification

 ## Technologies Used